RE

 Religious Education is very important in Church of England schools.

-RE has a high profile within the curriculum at Bishop Wilson and is an intrinsic part of the delievery of our school’s Christian Vision in enabling all pupils to flourish.
+RE has a high profile within the curriculum at Bishop Wilson and is an intrinsic part of the delivery of our school’s Christian Vision in enabling all pupils to flourish.
 Pupils develop a wide range of skills including enquiry, analysis, interpretation, evaluation and reflection.
-RE provides a safe space to explore their own religious, spiritual and philosophical ways of seeing, living and thinking, believing and belonging.
+RE provides pupils with a safe space to explore their own religious, spiritual and philosophical ways of seeing, living and thinking, believing and belonging.
 It allows pupils to gain knowledge and understanding of a range of religions and worldviews appreciating diversity, continuity and change through the study of different world faiths i.e. Judaism, Islam, and Hinduism.
 It is important that pupils view Christianity as a diverse, global living faith through exploration of core beliefs which critically engage with biblical text.
 RE units are concept driven.
-The concepts are: Good news, Christian Community, Kingdom of God, Incarnation, Forgiveness, Salvation, Resurrection, Discipleship, Creation and Holy Spirit.

-RE follows a 2year year rolling programme which incorporates Chester diocesan planning and Understanding Christianity units (see links for both below) and some units planned within school.
-Each half termly unit/concept begins with a 'Big Question' and knowledge harvest.
+RE follows a 2year year rolling programme which incorporates units from Questful RE (Recommended for RE by the Chester Diocese); elements of Understanding Christianity units (see links for both below) and some suplitmentary materials.
+Each unit/concept begins with a 'Big Question' and knowledge harvest.
 These are addressed again at the end of the topic to show progression in knowledge and understanding of the unit.

-Through R.E. we interweave these drivers in as many ways as possible.
+Through R.E. we interweave our curriculum drivers in as many ways as possible.

 For example: